Addiction and Parental Fitness in Morris County Families

 Not only do we offer this unique approach of helping our clients to build successful foundations for their legal and parental futures, we also regularly work with mental health professionals so that any and all of your needs during the-often-difficult divorce or child custody process can be met, and addressed.

-To speak with a member of our attorney team today in a comprehensive and confidential case assessment regarding a parent’s substance abuse and how it may affect a divorce, child custody settlement, child custody arrangement or modification, or to speak with us regarding any other divorce or family law matter, please contact us online or through our Morristown office at (973) 710-4366.
+To speak with a member of our attorney team today in a strategic planning session regarding a parent’s substance abuse and how it may affect a divorce, child custody settlement, child custody arrangement or modification, or to speak with us regarding any other divorce or family law matter, please contact us online or through our Morristown office at (973) 710-4366.